Vertigo is horrible.

 How to Overcome Vertigo Ridiculously Quickly

-The entire point of this trick to overcoming vertigo is to spend as long as possible in a situation which triggers it, without actually triggering it.
+The entire point of this trick to overcoming vertigo is to spend as long as possible in a situation that triggers it, without actually triggering it.

 It sounds almost like nonsense.
 “How is that even possible?”